-Dueling claims: Trump blames Antifa for riots, Minnesota officials point fingers at white supremacists, cartels
+Dueling claims: Trump blames Antifa for riots, Minnesota officials point fingers at white supremacists and cartels

 President Trump on Saturday blamed at-times violent protests that took place across the U.S. a day earlier on Antifa and other left-wing groups -- as Minnesota officials claimed that white supremacists and even drug cartels were involved in stoking violence.